Arranged overdraft interest holiday ending

 Once your arranged overdraft interest holiday ends, interest will go back to being charged at the contractual rate of 39.9% per year (variable).
 We'll let you know about any charges in your monthly statement.
 The charges will be applied to your account 28 days after the date of your statement.

 To check the cost of borrowing at the usual contractual rate, use our overdraft cost calculator.

 If you need more support

-Find guidance on managing your borrowing and tools to help you keep on top of your account, including:
+Find guidance on managing your money and ways to help you keep on top of your finances, including:

 If you can't repay your overdraft or afford the charges

 Help is available.
 The first step is to tell us about your financial situation (your income, outgoings and debts).
 Use documents like statements, bills, payslips to give us an accurate picture.